 Out-of-Hospital

-Some people who may believe that providing CPR would harm them or otherwise leave them in a less beneficial state may also make the decision to speak with their health care providers about arranging DNR paperwork.
-Although CPR, when performed appropriately, has a low injury rate, people with certain diagnoses may be at greater risk for injury.
+Some people who may believe that receiving CPR would harm them or otherwise leave them in a worse state may also decide to speak with their healthcare providers about arranging DNR paperwork.

 Variations on General DNR Orders